 Captive Portal is configured under Services > Captive Portal.

-pfSense Hangouts on Youtube to view the April 2015 Hangout on Captive Portal
+Hangouts Archive to view the April 2015 Hangout on Captive Portal.

 The Captive Portal implementation in pfSense does have some limitations.
 This section covers those, and the common ways of working around them where possible.